Inside you’ll find an in depth guide to creating a family culture. This is part of a series so be sure to check out the other posts as they come…

 Use it to brainstorm your family values, then edit the template and print your own family values to frame or hang on the fridge.

-Nail down the aspects of your family culture you already have and those that are lacking.
+Furthermore, you can nail down the aspects of your family culture you already have and those that are lacking.

 Begin locking in your own family culture today.